Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: Comparisons and Tests

 Photometric-metallicity measurements are often overestimated for VMP/EMP stars, due to contamination from molecular bands of carbon and nitrogen (e.g., \citealt{Hong2024}, \citealt{HY2023}, and \citealt{LX2024}).
 In this subsection, we use the medium- and high-resolution spectroscopic catalog of VMP/EMP stars with available $\feh$ and $\rm [C/Fe]$ measurements compiled by \cite{Hong2024} to test whether our results are influenced by carbon enhancement.
 We also perform the same test on the results of \cite{AndraeXPMetal} and \cite{ZhangXPMetal}.

-After application of the third, fifth, and sixth of the initial criteria, there are 485 common sources.
+After application of the third and fifth of the initial criteria, there are 485 common sources.
 The comparison results are presented in Figure~\ref{Compare_poor}.
 All three catalogs are influenced by carbon enhancement, with the result of \cite{AndraeXPMetal} being relatively less affected.
 In addition, our result demonstrates better robustness for normal VMP stars, as already shown in the previous subsection.
+It is noteworthy that our results tend to be systematically lower than those from [Fe/H]$_{spec}$ in the EMP region.
+One contributing factor is the non-Gaussian uncertainty associated with photometric metallicity estimation, particularly in the regime of extremely low sensitivity.
+Another factor arises from our assumption that metallicity sensitivity gradually diminishes at the metal-poor end, ultimately reaching zero at [Fe/H] = $-$5.25.
+While these assumptions enable robust discrimination in the extreme low-sensitivity regime, they may also introduce artificial systematic biases, which could be corrected in future studies.